HugoDelval/pedagogic_ctf/Readme.md

 # CTF Pédagogique

-Ce repo permettra à ceux qui souhaitent apprendre la sécurité informatique de se lancer facilement.
+This project is meant to ease the learning of software security.

-Note : every command is executed with root rights.
+Note : every command in this tuto is executed with root privileges.

-First things first :
+First thing first :

     git clone https://github.com/HugoDelval/pedagogic_ctf